SwedbankPay/swedbank-pay-design-guide-jekyll-theme/README.md

 ## Usage

 To view this theme, browse to [swedbankpay.github.io][swedbankpay].
-If you'd like to host it locally on your computer, you have to options, manual install or [Docker][docker]:
+If you'd like to host it locally on your computer, you have two options, manual install or [Docker][docker].
+The Docker installation is the one we recommend and use.

+### Docker

+1. Install [Docker][docker], using Linux containers.
+   Make sure virtualization is enabled on your machine.
+2. Open a console window at the root of the repository and run `docker-compose up --build`

 ### Manual install